 Marlin provides an end-to-end digital rights management (DRM) development platform that is easy to use, efficient, and applicable to a variety of market implementations across content types, delivery mechanisms, format types and platforms.

 It is based on a group of specifications and tools, including conformance test suites, reference implementations, and software development kits (SDKs) necessary to create a common DRM content distribution system.
-See below for an overview of the specifications.

 With its developer community approach, Marlin delivers the most comprehensive and advanced rights management technology in the market today.
 Using Marlin, developers have the advantage of using industry-approved, standards-based, open DRM technology to create high-value services on a variety of devices with innovative revenue models.